How to identify the dead cone in the top-quark jet: Conclusions

 Our analysis is performed for the forward hemisphere in the direction of the top-quark in $e^+e^-$ annihilation.
-This type of analysis appears to be feasible also for high $p_T$ top-quark production in pp collisions at the LHC, where the jet cone angle for detection of the top-quark jet and the influence from the underlying event and pile-up collisions have to be taken into account in the analysis.
+This type of analysis also appears to be feasible for high $p_T$ top-quark production in pp collisions at the LHC, where the reduced jet cone angle of the top-quark jet as well as the influence from the underlying event, the initial state radiation and pile-up collisions have to be taken into account in the analysis.